CogentRoleplayCommunity/FogentRoleplay/src/Magic/Spells/Apprentice/RangedHealing.md

-# Bodily Healing
+# Ranged Healing

-Depending on the wins achieved, the user gains one of the following effects.
+Depending on the wins achieved, the user can cast one of the following effects.

 |                                   Effect                                   | Challenge Level | Magic Resource Cost |
 | :-------------------------------------------------------------------------: | :-------------: | :-----------------: |